La Leche League

-La Leche League International (LLLI) (La Leche) is a non-governmental, non-profit organization that organizes advocacy, education, and training related to breastfeeding.
+La Leche League International (LLL; La Leche) is a non-governmental, non-profit organization that organizes advocacy, education, and training related to breastfeeding.
 It is present in about 89 countries.

-The aim of the charity is to provide mother-to-mother support and recognize the importance of mothering through breastfeeding, especially in social cultures where motherhood and breastfeeding are often not valued.
-This includes a mixture of modern family situations and feeding options.
-In recent years, LLLI has made major efforts to improve diversity and equality, in order to be more accessible to all who seek breastfeeding support.
+La Leche League (LLL) is a pioneer in the field of peer-to-peer breastfeeding information and support.

 History

 The organization was founded in 1956 by Marian Thompson, Mary White, Mary Ann Cahill, Edwina Froehlich, Mary Ann Kerwin, Viola Lennon, and Betty Wagner.
 Later, other professionals joined and supported the group - Dr. Herbert Ratner and Dr. Gregory White.
 Herbert Ratner was influential in expanding the organization's philosophy beyond breastfeeding.
 At the time, most women in the United States bottle-fed their babies.
 At the time the organization was founded, only 20% of babies were breastfeeding in the United States.
 The first formal La Leche League meeting was held on October 17, 1956, in Illinois.
 The seven Leaders originally held meetings in private homes; more recently, hospitals, parenting centers, and other public venues have provided meeting spaces.
 In 1957, Dr. Grantly Dick-Read, considered the father of the natural childbirth movement, also came to speak with them.
 The first La Leche League Group outside of the United States formed in 1960 in Jonquiere, Quebec, Canada.
-The La Leche League became La Leche League International, Inc. (LLLI) in 1964 with groups in Canada, Mexico and New Zealand.
+The La Leche League became La Leche League International, Inc. in 1964 with groups in Canada, Mexico and New Zealand.
 In 1964 the first international conference was held in Chicago with 425 adults and 100 babies in attendance.

-In 1981, the LLLI was granted consultative status with the United Nations Children's Fund (UNICEF).
-In 1985, the LLLI served on the International Board of Lactation Consultant Examiners, established to develop and administer a voluntary certification program for lactation consultants.
+In 1981, the LLL was granted consultative status with the United Nations Children's Fund (UNICEF).
+In 1985, the LLL served on the International Board of Lactation Consultant Examiners, established to develop and administer a voluntary certification program for lactation consultants.
 The first IBLCE exam was administered in July 1985.
 The name "La Leche" comes from the Spanish word leche [pronounced leh-cheh] meaning milk.
 It was inspired by a shrine in St. Augustine, Florida, dedicated to "Nuestra Señora de la Leche y Buen Parto", meaning "Our Lady of Happy Delivery and Plentiful Milk".

-Group meetings were held by a Leader, someone approved by LLLI to run the meetings and moderate the discussion that would take place.
-LLLI grew from a local, to a national, and then an international organization.
+Group meetings were held by a Leader, someone approved by LLL to run the meetings and moderate the discussion that would take place.
+LLL grew from a local, to a national, and then an international organization.
+La Leche League is closely related to the attachment parenting approach developed by William Sears and contributes to the dissemination of this educational philosophy.

 In November 2024, founder Marian Tompson quit in response to the inclusion of transgender people in the organisation.
-In her letter of resignation, she described the organisation as a "travesty" and described trans women who breastfeed as "men who, for whatever reason, want to have the experience of breastfeeding."
+In her letter of resignation, she described the organization as a "travesty" and described trans women who breastfeed as "men who, for whatever reason, want to have the experience of breastfeeding."